easytarget/microPyEZfonts/BDF2DICT.md

 ## Font module format
 In contrast to the `micropython-font-to-py` tool I use a simpler format based on a python `dict{}` structure.

-Font glyphs are stored as [`bytes`](https://docs.python.org/3.5/library/functions.html#bytes) objectt in the dict, with the integer ordinal value of the character as the key.
+Font glyphs are stored as [`bytes`](https://docs.python.org/3.5/library/functions.html#bytes) object in the dict, with the integer ordinal value of the character as the key.

 If the font is variable-width a byte with the width of the character is appended to the bytearray.

 The `get_ch()` function then becomes very simple; it looks up the glyph and returns 'None' if not found.
-Otherwise it returns a memoryview object pointing the the *bytes* of the glyph along with the (fixed) font height and width of the glyph (or a fixed value for fixed width fonts).
+Otherwise it returns a memoryview object pointing the the *bytes* of the glyph along with the (fixed) font height, and width of the glyph.

 ## Note: *easy* fonts